Trambesòs: Stops

 The system currently comprises 27 stops, each following the same design and technical characteristics as Trambaix stops.
 Almost all stops have 60 m low platforms (35 cm above rail level) with a 6 m ramp at each end of the platform.
 This allows wheelchairs, prams, pushchairs and the elderly to board the tram easily with no steps.
 The stops also have different platform layouts depending on the street section where they are located.
 Currently there are 8 stops with 1 island platform and 19 stops with 2 side platforms, three of which are located underground in the Gran Via section.
 There are also 8 stops that offer a transfer to Barcelona Metro network while only Estació de Sant Adrià stop offers a transfer to Rodalies de Catalunya commuter rail services, becoming the only stop of the whole network that offers a transfer to some kind of heavy rail services.

 Design and facilities of the stops are meant to provide universal access as one of the goals of the network since its planning.
 The stops follow a common design that has a discrete look to them, dominated by metallic materials and panes of glass.
 Facilities for passengers include one or two shelters equipped with an intercom, a PA system, a passenger information display (PID), a CCTV system, a noticeboard and ticket vending machines.
 The shelters were designed by architects Antoni Roselló and Rafael Cáceres, who were awarded in the design section of the 2004 City of Barcelona Awards for this design.

 Routes

 Three east–west routes currently make up the Trambesòs system.
 The Gran Via section is used by both routes T5 and T6, while the Avinguda Diagonal section and the branch in the La Mina neighbourhood are only used by routes T4 and T6, respectively.
-All routes converge at Plaça de les Glòries Catalanes, becoming the only stop of the whole network that provides a transfer to all Trambesòs routes.
+All routes converge at Plaça de les Glòries Catalanes, making it the only station in the whole network that provides a transfer to all Trambesòs routes.
+The routes were reorganized in October 2024 to accommodate the network's expansion along Avinguda Diagonal.